 Hotels Near USS Midway

+The Westin San Diego is one of the top hotels near USS Midway.
 The USS San Diego (CL 53) was christened at launching in July 1941 by Grace Benbough, wife of the mayor of the ship's namesake city.
 Commissioned into service six months later - just a month after the Pearl Harbor attack - the San Diego soon joined the Pacific Fleet with which she served nearly continuously throughout World War II.